IcySunStudio/fetcher/README.md

 }
 ```

-Key part here is the `FetchBuilder.basic<NewsArticle>` widget, that does all the job: we just give it the `task` (network request from bloc), it handles the rest.
+Key part here is the `FetchBuilder<NewsArticle>` widget, that does all the job: we just give it the `task` (network request from bloc), it handles the rest.
 While it's loading, a default loading widget will be displayed.
 If task throws, a default error widget will be displayed, with a retry button.
 When data is available, `builder` will be called, with direct access to the data.